-The credit profile of the Walloon Region (A3 stable) reflects a mature and robust legislative background, prudent but sophisticated debt management and its unquestioned market access as well as its tax autonomy.
-Our assessment of the Walloon Region's creditworthiness also takes into account the recurring financing deficits we expect the region to post going forward and our expectation that the region's debt burden will remain very high.
-The Walloon Region benefits from a high likelihood of support from the government of Belgium (Aa3 stable) if it were to face acute liquidity stress.
+The credit profile of the Walloon Region (A3 negative) reflects a mature and robust legislative background, sophisticated but prudent debt management, unquestioned market access, and tax autonomy.
+Our assessment of the Walloon Region's creditworthiness also takes into account the recurring financing deficits we expect the region to post going forward, and our expectation that the region's debt burden will remain very high.
+The Walloon Region benefits from a high likelihood of support from the Government of Belgium (Aa3 negative) if it were to face acute liquidity stress.

-The Walloon region's debt and debt burden will remain permanently very high
+Exhibit 1 The Walloon Region's debt and debt burden will remain permanently very high

-F: forecast

-Source: Walloon Region, Moody's Investors Service
+F: forecast Source: Walloon Region, Moody's Ratings